 The probability with which a zero output occurs.
 Specify the probability as a scalar or row vector whose elements are real numbers between 0 and 1.
 The number of elements in the Probability of a zero parameter correspond to the number of independent channels output from the block.

-generation mode, the random number generator uses an
+mode, the random number generator uses an initial

-initial seed of zero.
-Therefore, the block generates the same random
+seed of zero.
+Therefore, the block generates the

-ensure that the model uses different initial seeds.
-If
+to ensure that the model uses different initial

 execution is run in